 If you’re thinking about adoption, the advantages to bringing home an older dog are many.
 They are usually housetrained, may already know a few basic commands, and their temperaments are well established.

-If the dog you’ve had since puppyhood is now approaching her golden years, it’s important to keep doing the things you’ve always done together.
+If the dog you’ve had since puppyhood is now approaching their golden years, it’s important to keep doing the things you’ve always done together.
 Exercise is still essential to a healthy, happy pet.

-That said, it’s also very likely that your dog will settle comfortably into this slower-paced stage of life, in many ways becoming simply a mellower version of her adult self.
+That said, it’s also very likely that your dog will settle comfortably into this slower-paced stage of life, in many ways becoming simply a mellower version of their adult self.

-During the senior years, your dog will:
+During senior years, your dog will:

 Possibly sleep more.
 This is a normal part of the aging process.

 Possibly develop dental problems, which can cause serious health issues and make it difficult for your dog to eat.
-Try to brush her teeth at least three times a week, and get a professional cleaning from your vet if needed.
+Try to brush their teeth at least three times a week, and get a professional cleaning from your vet if needed.

 Possibly need help getting in and out of the car or up and down stairs.
 Stiff, achy joints make senior dogs less nimble.
 Ramps or just a hand from you can help.

 Like humans, the list of potential health problems increases as dogs get older.
 Regular exercise — both mental and physical — can help stave off many issues, at least for a little while.

 Proper nutrition is key.
-Your senior dog will need fewer calories, less fat, and more fiber as she ages.
+Your senior dog will need fewer calories, less fat, and more fiber as they age.
 Many older dogs can continue eating the food they always have — just a little less to compensate for not being as active.
-See more suggestions for feeding an older dog.
+Talk to your vet about formulating a healthy diet for your senior.

 It’s a fact of life: your older dog is simply more susceptible to health issues such as arthritis, hypothyroidism, liver and kidney dysfunction, dental problems, and cataracts.
 Older dogs should see the vet twice a year, or as soon as they exhibit any unusual behavior or sign of pain.

-Your main concerns will probably be medical issues, and a visit to the vet is strongly advised if you notice any change in behavior or if your dog appears uncomfortable or in pain.
+Your main concerns will probably be medical issues, and a visit to the vet is also strongly advised if you notice any change in behavior or if your dog appears uncomfortable or in pain.